-The 21+ population grew at a faster pace of nearly 1.2% per year during the first 12 years of the 21st Century due to immigration and a boost from the large Millennial Generation as it reached adulthood.
-However, growth began to decelerate in 2013 as the Millennial peak passed age 21 and growth in the adult population fell to just 0.88% in 2018.
+The legal drinking age (LDA) population grew at a faster pace of nearly 1.2% per year during the first 12 years of the 21st Century due to immigration and a boost from the large Millennial Generation as it reached adulthood.
+However, growth began to decelerate in 2013 as the Millennial peak passed age 21 and growth in the adult population slipped to below 0.9% in 2018.

 America is Graying

 The median age of the U.S. population has increased steadily from 33 in 1990 to 38 in 2018 due to slowing fertility and increasing life expectancy.
 But aging hasn’t progressed in a straight-line manner due to generational size differences.
 For example, the large Baby Boom Generation caused the 55 to 74 population to swell by 14 million between 2010 and 2018.
 Conversely, the 40 to 54 segment contracted by 4.5 million as the smaller Generation X took the boomer’s place.
 The 20 to 39 population expanded by six million as the larger Millennial Generation reached adulthood.

 Going forward, America will continue to gray with the median age rising to 40 by 2028.
 The 65+ segment is projected to surge by nearly 18 million as the last of the boomers reach retirement age and older Americans will constitute the fastest growing demographic segment.